ckeditor/ckeditor5/docs/getting-started/integrations-cdn/react-default-cdn.md

 ### TypeScript support

 The official React integration for CKEditor&nbsp;5 is written in TypeScript and fully supports it.
 If you use TypeScript in your project, you can use the `CKEditor` component without additional configuration.
-However, if you want to use some specific types from CKEditor&nbsp;5 packages, you can import them directly from a special package containing type definitions.
+However, if you want to use some specific types from the CKEditor&nbsp;5 packages, you can import them directly from a special package containing type definitions.
 Take a look at the following example:

 ```tsx
 import React from 'react';